devshorts/GeneticSummer/README.md

 GeneticSummer
 =============

-Given some population dynamics finds a set of doubles that sum to the target value using a genetic algorithm
+Given some population dynamics finds a set of doubles that sum to the target value using a genetic algorithm.
+Based on a genetic algorithm walkthrough blog post by [lethain.com](http://lethain.com/genetic-algorithms-cool-name-damn-simple/).

 Sample Application: